UlisesMartinezz/su26-team09/docs/ClipzConnectTestingPlan.md

 ### Usability Requirements

-**Scenario U1:** New customer completes registration and books a session within 5 minutes
+**Scenario U1:** New customer completes registration and books a hairappointment within 5 minutes

-- **Setup:** New customer participates in hallway testing with a facilitator observing the process.
-- **Steps:**
   1. New customer logs in for the first time and creates a profile.
   2. Customer edits their profile to add preferences.
   3. Customer browses available services and selects one.
-  4. Customer books a session with a provider.
+  4. Customer books a hairappointment with a barber.
   5. Record the time taken from login to booking confirmation.
 - **Expected Outcome:**
   - Time to complete registration and book a session is ≤ 5 minutes.